KAIST-IS521/backdoor-KAISTGUN/README.md

 - compiler/compiler.ml   : Add a gcd opcode.
 - interpreter/interpreter.c : Add function for opcodes.
 - Makefile      : Add a set of rule to compile codes.

+# What I learend

+I was able to learn how compiler works although some stuff is very cumbersome.

+Without OS, I should manage all of memory spaces (Heap, Code, Reg etc.).

+I spent a lot of time in engineering to do this project,so I learned how I can reduce time for debugging, making bytecode efficently.